 - Risk for dental caries (Cavities)

 How Much Gatorade Is Too Much?

-For instance, if you drink three Gatorades a day, this will add 474 calories to your diet along with 144 grams of added sugar.
-Based on the recommended 2,000 calories per day rule, this amount would constitute roughly 25% of your daily calorie intake and nearly 300% of the daily recommended added sugar intake.
+For instance, if you drink three Gatorades per day, this will add 670 calories to your diet along with 144 grams of added sugar.
+Based on the recommended 2,000 calories per day rule, this amount would constitute roughly 34% of your daily calorie intake and nearly 300% of the daily recommended added sugar intake.

 What About Gatorade Zero?

 Gatorade Zero is a fairly new release.
 This product contains all of the electrolytes of Gatorade without any of the sugar.
 Instead, the drink is artificially sweetened with sucralose.